-I’ve pinned so many of these cute, handprint crafts over the years, but never took the time to try one out!!
+I’ve pinned so many of these cute, hand-print Christmas art projects over the years, but never took the time to try one out!
 Today was the day.
 We gathered our supplies and rolled up our sleeves!
 I attempted this with a 5 month old, a 1 year old, and a 7, 9 and 11 year old.
 We made a hand-print Christmas tree and a wreath.
 This is such an easy craft to do with kids and it would make a really nice gift.

 - Paint in the colors of your choice.
 I wanted a mix of green and teal.
 I used a bunch of random cans and tubes of paint that I had on hand, but if you want to make your life easier – use a washable paint like this one (this set comes with a great assortment of colors): Washable Kids Paint

 - Disposable plates

 - Baby wipes or paper towel

 - Portrait canvas